Physics

 Students must pass the written examination at the Ph.D.
 Qualifying level before being invited to take the comprehensive examination in fulfillment of the Interdisciplinary Ph.D. program requirements.

 Students need only pass the written examination once.
 However, all graduate students in the Interdisciplinary PhD program or who intend to enroll in the Interdisciplinary PhD program must attempt the exam every year until they pass it.
-Under a limited set of extenuating circumstances (serious personal or family health issues, visa issues, etc.) a student may be granted an exception to not take the exam in a given year via a petition to the Department of Physics and Astronomy faculty.
+Under a limited set of extenuating circumstances (serious personal or family health issues, visa issues, etc.) a student may be granted an exception to not take the exam in a given year via a petition to the Faculty of Physics and Astronomy.

 Ph.D.
 Comprehensive Exam